thornoar/pshash/documentation/main.typ

 Therefore, every password produced with this configuration will contain a total of 32 symbols, 10, 10, 6 and 6 from their respective categories.

 Now, let's imagine that you have inserted your two private keys into the function and got a password out of it.
-A sophisticated hacker sets their mind to crack your password whatever it takes.
+An attacker sets their mind to crack your password whatever it takes.
 They are very smart and they have a supercomputer that can perform 1,000,000,000,000 password checks in a second, or one picosecond to check one password or key.
 What is more, they got their hands on the pseudo-hash function and the configuration you use, so they can try to reverse-engineer your password.

 First, they read into the configuration and see the structure of the password.
 They decide to brute-force it by checking every relevant combination of 32 symbols.
 Well, they will have to check $\#^hash (conf)$ combinations, which in our case equals exactly
 $